top of page

 Light compression evens out dynamics without crushing the natural feel.

-• This helps quiet notes remain audible while keeping louder hits under control.
+• Aim for gentle settings (2:1 ratio, slow attack, fast release).
+This helps quiet notes remain audible while keeping louder hits under control.

 3. Reverb